Global inflationary pressures test central banks’ resolve

 Macro economics

-With energy prices back in focus, we look at the regional dynamics at play in our latest economic and market update.
+With inflation a key challenge for policymakers, we look at the regional dynamics at play in our latest economic and market update.

 Key points